jetbrains-academy/sql-course/Lesson8/task10/task.md

 GROUP BY spacecraft_id, EXTRACT(YEAR FROM flight_date)
 ```

-And having counted the flights for each spacecraft, we can find the maximum using the above query as a subquery:
+And having counted the flights for each spacecraft and year, we can find the maximum using the above query as a subquery:

 ```sql
 SELECT MAX(flight_count) AS max_flight_count